 It seems that more and more, we can say that the future of SEO is with the content publishers.
 I’m not talking about people who can knock out a couple of pages a day by content publishers.

 Content mills are a phrase conjured up to represent the churn of people and organisations producing information; they are making information for the sake of it, or at least for the sake of picking off more bits and bobs of traffic and getting more link density around their chosen keywords.

 What’s the future of link building?

-Don’t put your eggs in one SEO basket
+Don’t put your eggs in one SEO basket.

-I think it’s fair to say we’ve been here before, there have been many times when SEO has changed and we’ve had to catch up with it, all of what we did before is still important, it’s just now it’s more important to build more and more content that will attract traffic.
+I think it’s fair to say we’ve been here before.
+But, so many times, SEO has changed, and we’ve had to catch up with it.
+All of what we did before is still important, and it’s just now it’s more important to build more and more content that will attract traffic.